Fairmont Century Plaza

-The Fairmont Century Plaza is a landmark 19-story luxury hotel in Los Angeles.
-Located in Century City, the hotel forms a sweeping crescent design fronting the Avenue of the Stars, adjacent to the twin Century Plaza Towers and the 2000 Avenue of the Stars complex.
-At the time of its opening in 1966, the Century Plaza Hotel was the highest building in Century City, with views extending all the way to the Pacific Ocean.
+The Fairmont Century Plaza is a 19-story luxury hotel in Century City, Los Angeles, US.
+The hotel fronts the Avenue of the Stars, adjacent to the twin Century Plaza Towers and the 2000 Avenue of the Stars complex.
+At the time of its opening in 1966, the hotel was the highest building in Century City, with views extending all the way to the Pacific Ocean.
 It was also the first hotel to have color televisions in all of its rooms.
-The hotel closed for renovations in 2016, and reopened on September 27, 2021.
-It is now operated by Fairmont Hotels and Resorts, and it is a member of Historic Hotels of America.
+The hotel closed for renovations in 2016, and reopened on September 27, 2021, operated by Fairmont Hotels and Resorts.
+It is a member of Historic Hotels of America.
+The hotel was formerly known as The Century Plaza Hotel.